 Beef it up

-Finally if you are looking into security measures then you should be looking to increase it.
+Finally, if you are looking into security measures then you should be looking to increase them.
 In terms of security personnel, take the number you feel you might need and increase it by a third.
 It’s always better to have more security than you need rather than less, so like a good boy scout – be prepared!

 At MA Security we specialise in concert crowd control and have carried out security for some of the largest events in Queensland.
 If you need some advice or would like a free, no-obligation quote, then call the experts on 1300 020 406 and talk to our friendly, experienced team today.